opensearch-project/opensearch-build/docker/release/README.md

 ### Building Docker Images
 #### We provide two scripts to build docker images.
 For single-arch image you need to install just the Docker Engine on your host machine.
 For multi-arch image (currently support x64/arm64) you need to install Docker Desktop (macOS/Windows) or Docker Buildx (LINUX).

-* Install Docker through the official docker webpage: https://docs.docker.com/get-docker/
+Install Docker through the official docker webpage: https://docs.docker.com/get-docker/

-* After installation, verify whether or not you have Docker Engine by running:
+After installation, verify if you have Docker Engine by running:
   ```
   docker build --help
   ```

-* Verify if you have Docker Desktop or Docker Buildx Standalone by running:
+Verify if you have Docker Desktop or Docker Buildx Standalone by running:
   ```
   docker buildx --help
   ```

-* You need to run both script within the `opensearch-build/release/docker` folder.
+You need to run both script within the `opensearch-build/release/docker` folder.
 Running them within other path would cause the scripts to fail.

-#### Build single-arch image with these command:
+#### Build single-arch image with these commands:
   * OpenSearch 1.0.0 x64:
     ```
     ./build-image-single-arch.sh -v 1.0.0 -f ./dockerfiles/opensearch.al2.dockerfile -p opensearch -a x64